Chudolist-Mailing-Service/resume-bank/README.md

 Target:
 - A sends Msg to Bot and List
 - Bot:
-  - extracts Msg text and attachments into fields
+  - extracts Msg text and attachments into database fields
   - allows Admin to edit fields
   - prepairs a listing of recent resumes
 - A or Bot (or Bot at command of A) sends resume listing to List at end of week (or Wednesday)